 “U.S. citizens in Israel are encountering inexplicable difficulties obtaining passports,” Blumenthal tweeted.
 “These seemingly unnecessary obstacles are deeply frustrating before the Passover holiday.
 I am demanding that the State Department end these delays.”

 A bipartisan group of seven congressmen sent a separate letter to the State Department demanding answers regarding the policy change.

 In their March 16 missive, Reps.
-Mike Lawler (R-N.Y.), Anthony D’Esposito (R-N.Y.), Josh Gottheimer (D-N.J.), Dan Goldman (D-N.Y.), Pat Ryan (D-N.Y.), Marcus Molinaro (R-N.Y.) and Yvette Clark (D-N.Y.) expressed “deep concern” about the delays and staffing shortages at the embassy in Jerusalem, particularly over registering children born abroad, after many of their constituents reached out to their offices.
+Mike Lawler (R-N.Y.), Anthony D’Esposito (R-N.Y.), Josh Gottheimer (D-N.J.), Dan Goldman (D-N.Y.), Pat Ryan (D-N.Y.), Marcus Molinaro (R-N.Y.) and Yvette Clarke (D-N.Y.) expressed “deep concern” about the delays and staffing shortages at the embassy in Jerusalem, particularly over registering children born abroad, after many of their constituents reached out to their offices.